hemangibavasiya/restaurant-assistance-backend/README.md

 # restaurant-assistance-backend
-Application to avoid awkward situations in front of random public while asking for waiter
+Application to avoid awkward situations in front of the random public while asking for a waiter

 Backend Repository Structure

 restaurant-assistance-backend/
 ├── app/
 │   ├── __init__.py
 │   ├── main.py
 │   ├── core/